stefanrueger/urboot/docs/makeoptions.md

 ## Main functional features

- - `URPROTOCOL=<0|1>`
+ - `URPROTOCOL=<1|0>`

+   From urboot v8.0, this option is no longer available and deemed to be switched on.

-   When set to 0, this option implements a skeleton of the STK500v1 protocol and generates extra code that is needed for avrdude's arduino programmer to work with the bootloader.
-The generated code at places does not do anything useful except keeping the STK500 v1 protocol going: `avrdude -c arduino` is a full-fledged `stk500v1` programmer, which issues a couple of requests to set the device that are not needed here and wants to read fuses.
-With `URPROTOCOL=0` the generated code gracefully accepts these requests but ignores them or, worse, returns a value that is just not true: for example, the bootloader pretends the fuses are `0xff`.
+   When set to 0, this option used to implement a skeleton of the STK500v1 protocol that generated extra code needed for avrdude's arduino programmer to work with the bootloader.
+The generated code at places did not do anything useful except keeping the STK500 v1 protocol going for the `avrdude -c arduino` programmer, which would issue a couple of requests to set the device that are not needed.
+With `URPROTOCOL=0` the generated code gracefully accepted these requests but ignored them or, worse, returned a value that just was not true: for example, the so generated bootloader pretended the fuses are `0xff`.

    `URPROTOCOL=1` works with a version of avrdude that offers an urclock programmer.
 The protocol is different to STK500v1, so that an MCU id and a few other features of this bootloader are sent to avrdude.
 Generally `URPROTOCOL=1` requires the bootloader to do much less work and shifts some of the work to the programmer.
-In this case, it is needed to run `avrdude -c urclock` for programming and `-c arduino` will not work.
-Setting `URPROTOCOL=1` saves between 76 and 112 bytes.

-   For historical reasons the default is `URPROTOCOL=0` though that is rarely useful.
-Once Avrdude v7.1 with its urclock programmer is reasonably well distributed, it is likely that `URPROTOCOL=1` will become the default.
-At some point `URPROTOCOL=0` will be withdrawn altogether to simplify `urboot.c`.
+As Avrdude v7.1 with its urclock programmer is reasonably well distributed, urboot v8.0+ bootloaders *only* ever use urprotocol.
+This simplifies `urboot.c` and its maintenance.

  - `WDTO=<timeout>` (watchdog timeout)